seandstewart/bardly/pending/roman/titus-andronicus/uncut.md

 A better head her glorious body fits
 Than his that shakes for age and feebleness:
 What should I don this robe, and trouble you?
-Be chosen with proclamations to-day,
+Be chosen with proclamations today,
-To-morrow yield up rule, resign my life,
+Tomorrow yield up rule, resign my life,
 And set abroad new business for you all?
 Rome, I have been thy soldier forty years,
 And led my country's strength successfully,